 Want to know what total and unfaltering buy-in does for an organization?
 This first video is Jesse Marsch presenting his philosophy.

-And the second is New York Red Bull’s USL analyst discussing the importance of a defined philosophy for CoachTech’s Evidence Based Coaching & Match Analysis Course.
+And the second is New York Red Bull’s analyst Ewan Sharp discussing the importance of a clearly defined philosophy for CoachTech’s Evidence Based Coaching & Match Analysis Course.

-This is clearly a club who’s staff and players are on the same page about tactical expectations.
+This is a club who’s staff and players are on the same page about tactical expectations.

 The impact of this however, goes so much further than players having a better tactical understanding of what they should be doing (although this on it’s own is a solid start).
 Within a professional club, resources aren’t limited to what money is spent on wages and transfer fees.
 Arguably, the most valuable resources are two things everybody shares equally– time, and the ability to communicate clearly.